STS-3: Mission summary

 As on the previous day's wave off, strong westerly high-level winds were in excess of system verification values.
 As a result, Columbia had to fly a less desirable high "right base" turn onto final approach instead of the more usual and forgiving overhead pattern.
 At this stage in the test program the Orbiter had significantly less electronic energy management information available to the crew than on later missions.
 With the runway visible only on his side, Fullerton called the turn in for his commander.
 Their escorting T-38s were led by astronaut Dick Covey and NASA photographer Pete Stanley.
 The final approach was in part flown by the shuttle's autopilot, but the autoland software was not complete, so it could not include an automatic landing.
 Rolling out on final approach, the autopilot was reengaged and responded by closing the speedbrakes (despite the orbiter being on profile), resulting in increased speed.
 The autopilot then commanded full speedbrakes and kept oscillating like this for some time.
 Lousma left the autopilot activated in order to gather data on its behavior, but disconnected it again at a very late stage to touch down manually.
 The landing was also one of the more dramatic of the program, with the landing gear deploying at an altitude of 46 m at a speed of 509 km/h and locking just five seconds before touchdown.
-Early automatic speed brake closure had resulted in high speed on the inner glideslope, and Lousma opted to touchdown fast rather than excessively long.
+Manual closure of the speed brake at a higher than normal altitude had resulted in high speed on the inner glideslope, and Lousma opted to touchdown fast rather than excessively long.
 The nose then began to lower at greater than planned airspeed and raised again right before nose-gear touchdown.
 Touchdown occurred at 16:04:46 UTC on March 30, 1982, on runway 17 at Northrop Strip.

 Former Administrator of NASA Charles F. Bolden Jr. stated that Lousma was trained to disengage autoland by moving the control stick.
 He rolled the stick, but did not pitch it sufficiently, so autoland was still partially engaged until Fullerton warned him, causing Lousma to pitch up; Bolden, who had worked on the autoland system early in his astronaut career prior to his first space flight, stated in 2004 that the crew "saved the vehicle" by doing so.

+The Columbia Spacecraft Landed at White Sands covered in gypsum dust.